yonatanrozin/BLE-Car/README.md

 ![A schematic diagram of an Arduino Nano 33 IoT hooked up to 2 DC motors through a TB6612FNG motor driver](https://github.com/yonatanrozin/BLE-Car/blob/main/Images/BLE%20Car%20Schematic.jpg)

 Software requirements for both developer and user are minimal.
 Developers simply need to upload the [Arduino Code](https://github.com/yonatanrozin/BLE-Car/blob/main/BLE_car.ino) to the board.
-Users can then access the BLE controller by loading [blecar.glitch.me](blecar.glitch.me) on the mobile Bluefy browser.
+Users can then access the BLE controller by loading [https://blecar.glitch.me](https://blecar.glitch.me) on the mobile Bluefy browser.